annejeevan/titanic_survival/README.md

-# Explored manual rules for classifying whether the passengers survived or not.
+Explored manual rules based on different variables for classifying whether the passengers survived or not.